bogeeee/pve-manager-electrified/docs/plugin-development.md

 **The electrified API (object model) is not complete:**.
 What's mostly complete is the Datacenter/Node/Pool/Guest/Hardware classes. **Read** values are up 2 date (which is the most important) whilst
 **writing**/changing fields is often not implemented, so you have to find a way either through classic api `Node#api2fetch` or directly change files.
 Config file changes should then be reflected in the model immediately (they are watched).
 For other changes or in doubt, call `await this.app.datacenter.ensureUp2Date()` to sync.
-If there's some part of the API missing for your needs, create a [github issue](https://github.com/bogeeee/pve-manager-electrified/issues) or mail me (see mail address in the changelog of the debian package).
+If there's some part of the API missing for your needs, create a [github issue](https://github.com/bogeeee/pve-manager-electrified/issues) or [contact me by mail](mailto:bogeee@bogitech.de).

 Here are some picked api methods, to give you an orientation: